 Notes

-- Overnight Soak: For each pound (2 cups) of dry beans, add 10 cups of cold water and let soak overnight, or at least 8 hours.
+- Overnight Soak: Add 10 cups of cold water per pound and leave covered for at least 8 hours or overnight.

 Leave a Reply